Yaiza Esteve

-Yaiza Pérez Esteve (born February 22, 1994 in Madrid) is a Spanish actress and singer.
-She is best known as the child actress who played Sheila in the TV series Mis Adorables Vecinos.
+Yaiza Pérez Esteve (born 22 February 1994 in Madrid) is a Spanish actress and singer.
+She is best known as the child actress who played Sheila in the TV series Mis adorables vecinos.
 The series also launched her singing career.
-As Sheila she published a single, an album, and two music videos.
+As Sheila, she published a single, which was number one in Spain for four weeks, an album, and two music videos.